A real-analytic Jordan curve cannot bound infinitely many relative minima of area: Open Problems and Conjectures

 The theorem proved here could possibly be generalized by weakening any of these hypotheses: (i) that the boundary is real-analytic; (ii) that the surfaces considered are of the topological type of the disk; or (iii) that the surfaces considered are relative minima of area.
 All questions formed by weakening one or more of these hypotheses are open.
 These questions are all ``equal conclusion'' strengthenings of the theorem, formed by weakening the hypotheses.
 We will comment on these questions one by one below.

 There is also an interesting ``stronger conclusion'' version of the theorem, in which we ask for an explicit bound on the number of relative minima as a function of the geometry of the boundary curve $\Gamma$.
 Our ignorance is scandalous: Not counting curves for which uniqueness is known, there is only one Jordan curve $\Gamma$ known for which anyone can give an explicit bound on the number of solutions of Plateau's problem (of disk type) bounded by $\Gamma$.
 That curve is ``Enneper's wire'' $\Gamma_r$ (the image of the circle of radius $r$ in the usual parametrization of Enneper's surface), for values of $r$ slightly larger than $1$, and the bound is three.
 This bound follows from the theorem of Ruchert \cite{ruchert} that uniqueness holds up to $r=1$ and the theorem of \cite{beeson-tromba} characterizing the space of minimal surfaces bounded by $\Gamma_r$ in the vicinity of Enneper's surface for $r=1$.
 The following conjecture, for example, seems presently out of reach: if the real-analytic Jordan curve $\Gamma$ has total curvature less than or equal to $6\pi$, then it bounds at most two relative minima of area (of disk type).
-We do know that there can be no such estimate for the number of minimal surfaces (minimizing or not), since B\"ohme proved in \cite{bohme2} that for any $\epsilon > 0$ and any $n$, there is a real-analytic Jordan curve with total curvature less than $4\pi + \epsilon$ bounding more than $n$ minimal surfaces.
-But these are branched surfaces, not relative minima.
+We do know that there can be no such estimate for the number of minimal surfaces (minimizing or not), since B\"ohme proved in \cite{bohme3} that for any $\epsilon > 0$ and any $n$, there is a real-analytic Jordan curve with total curvature less than $4\pi + \epsilon$ bounding more than $n$ minimal surfaces.
+But these are branched surfaces, not relative minima, so they do not show the impossibility of a bound on the number of immersed minimal surfaces bounded by $\Gamma$.

 Since Enneper's wire bounds two relative minima when the total curvature exceeds $4\pi$, we could expect to string together sequences of Enneper's wires with small bridges connecting them, obtaining for each $n$ a Jordan curve with total curvature $4n\pi + \epsilon$ bounding (at least) $2^n$ relative minima (as well as some unstable minimal surfaces).
 Since we seem to have to increase the total boundary curvature to get many solutions of Plateau's problem, we might hope that for some explicitly given function $F$, we might have, for all real-analytic Jordan curves $\Gamma$ of total curvature less than $2 \pi n$, there are at most $F(n)$ relative minima of area.
 As far as we know, this might be true with $F(n) = 2^{n - 1 }$.
 Thus: (when $n=2$) curvature less than $4\pi$ implies uniqueness (which is known); when $n=3$, curvature less than $6\pi$ implies at most two relative minima (the conjecture mentioned above); when $n=4$, curvature less than $8\pi$ implies at most 4 relative minima (also, of course, not known).